Bianco e Nero: History and profile

 Bianco e Nero was founded in 1937 by Luigi Chiarini as the official organ of the drama school Centro Sperimentale di Cinematografia.
 Its first issue appeared in January that year.
 Bianco e Nero was the official media outlet of the Centro Sperimentale della Cinematografia in Cinecittà based in Rome.

 Bianco e Nero was started as a monthly journal, and its contents included reviews and essays on film pedagogy and theory.
 Its first director was Luigi Freddi.
 Since 1939, the magazine also published a series of special monographic books on history, form and technique of cinema.
 It temporarily ceased publication between 1944 and 1946 because of World War II and resumed in 1947.
-In 1999 the journal changed its spelling in Bianco & Nero and became a bimonthly.
+In 1999 the journal changed its title orthography to Bianco & Nero and became a bimonthly.
 The magazine is published by the University of Rome Press.

 The Spanish film magazine Objetivo was modeled on Bianca e Nero.